-You can probably tell the tone of the book by the title and the picture on the front of the book!
-You guess it, this is a no-nonsense guide to being a new Dad, written in a military-style.
+You can probably tell the book’s tone by the title and the picture on the front of the book!
+You guess it; this is a no-nonsense guide to being a new Dad, written in a military style.

 This book will hit you like a 2-week boot camp with a commando.

-I have Pocket Commando Dad: Advice for New Recruits to Fatherhood: From Birth to 12 months and found it to be very engaging, witty, and full to the brim with useful information.
+I have Pocket Commando Dad: Advice for New Recruits to Fatherhood: From Birth to 12 months, I found it very engaging, witty, and full to the brim with useful information.
 Information that will help you through the first year as a new Dad.

-When you are going to be a first time Dad and you are looking for advice, a pediatrician is your perfect guide!
-The Baby Owners Manual: Operating Instructions is written by Louis Borgenicht, and Assistant Professor of Pediatrician.
+When you will be a first-time Dad, and you are looking for advice, a pediatrician is your perfect guide!
+The Baby Owners Manual: Operating Instructions is written by Louis Borgenicht and Assistant Professor of Pediatrician.

-You may think that a Pediatrician is going to fill a book with complex, medical words with little or no engagement for people who do not understand it.
+You may think that a pediatrician will fill a book with complex medical words with little or no engagement for people who do not understand it.
 If you do, you cannot be more wrong.

-Yes, it may be assuming that the only thing Men can understand is a car manual but it IS VERY easy to read.
+Yes, it may be assuming that the only thing Men can understand is a car manual, but it IS effortless to read.
 Packed with useful diagrams that you can easily reach out to when you need them.
 Great first-time dad book!

-The Baby Owners Manual: Operating Instructions just has the information that you need, there is no back story, there is no self-praise, just a simple, easy to understand baby manual.
+The Baby Owners Manual: Operating Instructions has the information that you need.
+There is no back story.
+There is no self-praise, just a simple, easy-to-understand baby manual.